aipx-proto/fluent-css/README.md

 # TODOs

 ## Bugs
+- `.mri-icon-only` should apply to all children of groups...
+- revert to the original primary button colors
-- button.mri-appearance-primary doesn't work in .mir-input-group
+- `button.mri-appearance-primary` doesn't work in `.mir-input-group`
+- `select.mri-button` needs the arrow on the right
 - add default flex size to radio checkbox spinner icon and other things that are a fixed size
 - fix label > disabled in disabled.css
+- default inline-flex for more things like `label:has(input[type=checkbox], input[type=radio])`

 ## Refactor
 - create docs